-Such a process has been pursued in such international forums as the Group of Five or the Group of Seven.
-Through these forums, economic policymakers are in close collegial contact discussing their objectives and the ramifications of pursuing policies to achieve those objectives.
+Such a process has been pursued in the Group of Seven and in other international forums.
+Through these forums, economic policymakers are in close contact, discussing their objectives and evaluating the policy alternatives that might achieve those objectives.
 It is a challenging process that at times requires coordinated efforts, with one eye on domestic objectives and the other on international objectives.
 These efforts, in turn, have consequences for domestic growth, inflation, and financial market developments.